playframework/playframework/documentation/manual/releases/Migration24.md

 libraryDependencies += "com.typesafe.play" %% "anorm" % "2.4.0"
 ```

+> The release 2.4.0 of Anorm requires Java 8.
+The last version compatible with a JDK 1.6 or 1.7 is Anorm 2.3.9.

 For more details about what's changed in Anorm, see [[here|Migration24#Anorm]].

 ### Bytecode enhancement